Commercial property lease: suite in an office building

 - break provision

 - rent review options

-The contents of the lease include 29 provisions and 4 schedules covering:
+The contents include 29 provisions and 4 schedules covering:

 - rent: amount, other payments, interest on overdue rent, periodic review

 - condition and repair of the offices